box/box-python-sdk-gen/docs/skills.md

   - Used as `skill_id` in path `path` of the API call
 - request_body `UpdateSkillInvocationByIdRequestBodyArg`
   - Used as requestBody for the API call
+- headers `UpdateSkillInvocationByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Returns an empty response when the card has been successfully updated.